 On the second floor is the haramlik (women’s quarters), comprising a reception hall, private rooms, and a bath, and it can be reached by a separate flight of stairs in the courtyard, maintaining their privacy.

-The wooden latticework (Mashrabiyya) on all windows also prevents intense sunlight and dust blown by the wind and only allows the cool breeze in during Cairo’s hot summers, and it is also a barrier through which women can look out onto the street without being seen from the outside by the passersby.
+The wooden latticework (Mashrabiyya) on all windows also prevents intense sunlight and dust blown by the wind and only allows the cool breeze in during Cairo’s hot summers, and it is also a barrier through which women can look out onto the street without being seen from the outside by the guests in the courtyard.

-On the second floor, you can also find the Hammam (bathroom) which is decorated with small colored glasses integrated into the ceiling dome and arranged like a constellation.
+On the second floor, you can also find the Hammam (bathroom) which is decorated with small coloured glasses integrated into the ceiling dome and arranged like a constellation.

 Today, the house has been transformed into a museum which foreign visitors can tour for 35 EGP (15 for students).

-This house is considered one of the most beautiful monuments of historical Cairo, which led to the decision to transform Al-Suhaymi House into a center for artistic creativity affiliated with the Cultural Development Fund after its restoration and reopening in 2000, to be employed as a cultural and artistic center in the neighborhood of Al-Gamaleya.
-The Al-Suhaymi Center for Creativity is considered a unique model for the social impact of cultural and archaeological work on the surrounding community, and that is through the cultural and artistic activities it provides, which have become part of the daily life of the neighborhood’s residents.
+This house is considered one of the most beautiful monuments of historical Cairo, which led to the decision to transform Al-Suhaymi House into a centre for artistic creativity affiliated with the Cultural Development Fund after its restoration and reopening in 2000, to be employed as a cultural and artistic centre in the neighbourhood of Al-Gamaleya.
+The Al-Suhaymi Center for Creativity is considered a unique model for the social impact of cultural and archaeological work on the surrounding community, and that is through the cultural and artistic activities it provides, which have become part of the daily life of the neighbourhood’s residents.